What You’ll Learn

 Scheduled Bulk Scanning Behavior

 When Regression Testing is scheduled to run automatically (e.g., daily or weekly), the system does not attempt to scan all sites or all pages at once.
-Instead, it follows a phased approach: • At the scheduled start time, the system selects the first three websites to begin scanning.
+Instead, it follows a phased approach: • At the scheduled start time, the system selects the first three websites to begin scanning.• Target pages on each site are scanned in batches of up to three pages, with a 5-second interval before the next page batch.

 • After 5 minutes, it proceeds to the next batch of three websites, repeating the same behavior.